mydefence/argos_api/README.md

 the MyDefence C2 system backend.
 For information on the interface refer to the [documentation](ArgosInterfaceSpecification.pdf).

+## Application Notes
+Application notes providing more detailed examples of integration into specific applications can be found in the [app_notes](app_notes) folder.

 ## Schema Specification
 The interface is specified using [JSON Schema](https://json-schema.org), and the specification  of the messages to/from Argos are placed in the [schema](schema)